What you will study

 This module is arranged in two parts: a subject section and a dissertation section.

 You will focus on a specific but wide-ranging topic: the body in antiquity.
 Some of the most innovative and exciting classical research is currently being done in body studies, and many of the scholars involved are also our Classical Studies staff.
 The subject section will give you the chance to explore some of this new material at the hands of those experts, at the same time honing your skills in source analysis, grappling with secondary literature and constructing your own arguments.
-The topics chosen cover such diverse material as Greek and Roman literature, human remains, art and artefacts.
-You will learn to combine different types of evidence and to explore both classical scholarship and modern theoretical approaches.
+The topics chosen cover such diverse materials as Greek and Roman literature, human remains, art and artefacts.
+You will learn to combine different types of evidence and explore both classical scholarship and modern theoretical approaches.

 The subject section is divided into the following four teaching blocks:

 Block 1: Introduction

-This block will get you thinking about the body in antiquity, how we define it and the different ways that we might approach the fact that it is at once both a very familiar topic, and one that reveals striking distances between cultures.
-It will begin by inviting you to confront your own cultural assumptions about the body, before moving on to look at the senses in antiquity and the history of body research in Classical studies, focussing on how the different sub-disciplines have approached it.
+This block will get you thinking about the body in antiquity, how we define it and the different ways that we might approach the fact that it is at once both a very familiar topic and one that reveals striking distances between cultures.
+It will begin by inviting you to confront your cultural assumptions about the body before looking at the senses in antiquity and the history of body research in Classical studies, focusing on how the different sub-disciplines have approached it.
 It will finish by looking at a selection of themes in which the differences in ancient and modern ideas of the body are drawn into particularly sharp contrast.

 Block 2: The Body and Cultural Ritual

 Block 3: The Body as Biological Entity

 This block focuses on exploring the world of sickness and health in antiquity.
-You will study the latest scientific methods of analysing human remains to gain information about diet, illness and injury, as well as looking at the way that ancient societies approached illness, both from a medical and from a religious healing perspective.
+You will study the latest scientific methods of analysing human remains to gain information about diet, illness and injury, and how ancient societies approached illness from a medical and from a religious healing perspective.